fastify/fastify/docs/Server-Methods.md

 #### inject
 Fake http injection (for testing purposes) [here](https://github.com/fastify/fastify/blob/master/docs/Testing.md#inject).

+<a name="add-schema"></a>
+#### addSchema
+`fastify.addSchema(schemaObj)`, adds a shared schema to the Fastify instance.
+This allows you to reuse it everywhere in your application just by writing the schema id that you need.<br/>
+To learn more, see [shared schema example](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md#shared-schema) in the [Validation and Serialization](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md) documentation.

 <a name="set-schema-compiler"></a>
 #### setSchemaCompiler
 Set the schema compiler for all routes [here](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md#schema-compiler).